jdamerow/dh-tech.github.io/_posts/2020-03-03-please-hold.md

 excerpt: The next will be announced soon.
 Until then, check out the summary of the last webinar!
 ---

 The next will be announced soon.
-Until then, check out the [summary of the last webinar](/workshops/2020-02-27-deploy-packaging/)!
+Until then, check out the <a href="{{site.baseurl}}/workshops/2020-02-27-deploy-packaging/">summary of the last webinar.</a>